jokelyo/terraform-provider-librenms/docs/resources/devicegroup.md

 ### Optional

 - `description` (String) The device group description.
-- `devices` (List of Number) The list of device IDs in the group.
+- `devices` (Set of Number) The set of device IDs in the group.
 This is only applicable for static device groups.
 - `rules` (String) The rules for dynamic device groups, in serialized JSON format.
 This is only applicable for dynamic device groups.
 Using an encoded string supports the arbitrarily-deep nested structure of the LibreNMS rulesets.

 ### Read-Only